terra-money/docs/docs/learn/glossary.md

 For more information on fees, visit [Fees on Terra](fees.md).

-## Fiat currency

-Currency issued by a government that is not backed by an underlying asset.
-USD is the fiat currency of the United States.

 ## Full node

 A computer connected to the [Terra mainnet](#terra-mainnet) that is able to validate transactions and interact with the Terra blockchain.
 All active [validators](#validator) run full nodes.